• Skip to primary navigation

 Wagyu Beef Burger with Red Wine Caramelized Onions and Roasted Garlic Aioli

 This Wagyu beef burger boasts the unmistakable buttery sweetness of tender Wagyu beef which is complemented by the robust flavor of red wine caramelized onions.
-This ultimate burger is finished off with the salty taste of melted aged white cheddar, and a smear of creamy roasted garlic aioli.
+This juicy burger is finished off with the salty taste of melted aged white cheddar, and a smear of creamy roasted garlic aioli.

 Wagyu Beef Burger